 Read more on optimising your experience at home.

-The existing copper lines and services at your premises will not be altered or changed by connecting to a service over the nbn™ Fixed Wireless network (or Sky Muster™ satellite).
+The existing copper lines and services at your premises will not be altered or changed by connecting to an nbn™ Fixed Wireless (or Sky Muster™ satellite) service.

 In Fixed Wireless (or Sky Muster™ satellite) areas, premises will have the choice to keep their existing phone service over the copper network active, or switch over to a VoIP (Voice over Internet Protocol) service on the nbn™ access network through a preferred phone and internet provider – connecting your new phone via the nbn™ supplied equipment.
 Your provider can assist with your phone and internet services.